Whale Sharks: The Ultimate Experience of Scuba Diving with Sharks

 Whale Shark Migratory Patterns and Population Size

 The Tropical East Pacific Corridor, including the waters around Coiba, serves as a crucial hub for the annual migration of whale sharks.
 Recent studies indicate that these magnificent creatures can be observed in the region mainly from December to April, following a predictable route along the coast between Coiba in Panama and Gorgona island in Colombia.
 While precise population estimates remain challenging, researchers have noted fluctuations in the number of sightings in recent years, highlighting their continued presence and migratory patterns.
 We had seen and photographed whale sharks here, which have been identified up as far as Mexico.
-But whale sharks cannot only be seen between January and April, they can be frequently spotted with some look through-out the year especially after full moons.
+But whale sharks cannot only be seen between January and April, they can be spotted with some luck through-out the year especially after full moons.

 Conservation Status: A Call for Responsibility